SudhaAmarnath/Cloud_FoodBot/README.md

 # Food Bolt
-FoodBolt is a single window platform for Table Reservation and Pre-ordering foods in our favourite restaurants.
+Food Bolt is a single window platform for Table Reservation and Pre-ordering foods in our favourite restaurants.